Surakshaajith/simple-ocr-opencv/README.md

 #### Step 6: Classification

-Compares the contents of a new image to training data collected from similar images.
+Looks at the training data (.box files for previously grounded and trained images) in order to classify the contents of a new image.

 How to understand this project
 ==============================